Sanjib0008/Corona_Tweets-Sentiment-Analysis/README.md

 Machine Learning Models:-

 Models such as Naive Bayes, Logistic Regression, Decision Trees to classify sentiment based on tweet content.
-Evaluation: Models were evaluated using accuracy, precision, recall, and F1 score to determine the best model for sentiment classification.
+Evaluation: Models were evaluated using accuracy, precision to determine the best model for sentiment classification.

 5. Results:-